ArchNet-1/ScriptableObjectExtension/README.md

 <!-- Usage -->
 ## usage

-This extension is a simple script to manage your gameobject to be rotated.
+This extension is a simple script to manage your scriptableobject.
-You can call two public methods to :
-- Active your Script : ActiveRotation
-- Desactive your rotation : DesactiveRotation
-- Check if the script is Active : IsActive
+- GetScriptablePathName : you can get the scriptable asset name

 Get the github HTTPS project url and load it in Unity Package Manager windows